Fujifilm X-T100 vs X-T30

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-T100 and Fujifilm X-T30 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X-T100 and the X-T30 are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the X-T30 followed on from the Fujifilm X-T20.
+The X-T30 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T100 and the Fujifilm X-T30?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.